luisligunas/100-Days-of-Code/I Heart Stats/README.md

 > [...]
 I would add that the standard deviation isn't necessarily more accurate than the mean deviation, but gives a result that is "standardized" which means that it can be compared to the standard deviations of other datasets, regardless of their size or scale.
 For instance, the mean deviation of a question that has a range from 20,000 to 80,000 will be different than the mean deviation for a question that has a range from 0 to 10, making it difficult to compare those mean deviations.
 You'll learn a bit more about the wider implications of the characteristics of the standard deviation in Module 3 when we get into the concept of the normal distribution.

 That's all for now.
 On to moduele 3!

+---
+## Day 11
+*3 July 2019*

+Module 3 tackles the topic of **inferential statistics**.
+I don't fully understand what the term itself means, but doing a quick search, I figured out why I wasn't able to pick up the definition of inferential statistics while watching the videos.
+Apparently, inferential statistics is actually what I perceived the entirety of statistics to be.
+It's simply one of the two main branches of statistics that uses **random samples to represent a population**.
+Of course, it is possible that a sample does not reflect the characteristics of the entire population.
+Thus, inferential statistics also concerns itself with finding out what the chances are that an inference is correct or not.
+To simplify the analysis of data, there are some assumptions that must be made so that statistical tests can be used.
+One of these assumptions is how a variable is distributed in a population.

+A popular type of distribution is the normal distribution.
+Some of its properties are listed below.
+- The farther you get from the mean, the fewer the cases are.
+- The mean, median, and mode are all the same.
+- **One unit of SD** away from the mean covers **68%** of the population.
+- **Two units of SD** away from the mean covers **95%** of the population.
+- **Three units of SD** away from the mean covers **~99.7%** of the population.

+As mentioned previously, inferential statistics concerns itself with the probability of an inference being correct or incorrect.
+Thus, there is a **confidence level** used in inferential statistics, which indicates how tolerant we can be to error.
+Although it can be any confidence level, the value usually used is 0.05, indicating that it is alright to be incorrect 5% of the time.

+A **null hypothesis** is a claim that there is no relationship between two variables, rooting from the lack of a significant difference among different populations.
+Any observed difference is caused by sampling or experimental error.
+One consideration when doing analysis involving the null hypothesis is that the **standard deviation is needed**.
+Despite not being able to get the actual SD of the population, it can be estimated by getting the SD of the sample.
+Another consideration is that different relationships follow different types of distributions.

+Note: It is unnecessary to get the actual values of the entire population.
+Getting the values for a random sample is enough.
+The requirement to be able to get valid conclusions from the sample, however, is to show, with a certain level of certainty, that a relationship exists.

+#### Types of Error
+- Type 1 (False Positive)
+	- Claiming that a relationship exists when it actually does not
+- Type 2 (False Negative)
+	- Claiming that a relationship does not exist when it actually does
+- It is much riskier to make the type 1 error compared to the type 2 error.
+- The attempt to minimize either of these errors would likely result in an increase in the chances of making the other error type.

+Hypothesis testing is simply the use of statistics to determine the probability that a given hypothesis is true.
+The seven steps for hypothesis testing are listed below.

+#### Steps in Hypothesis Testing
+1. Make assumptions.
+	- The sample is representative of the population.
+		- The sample should have been randomly selected.
+	- The data collection method must be valid.
+		- The data that is obtained must be a valid measure of the variable used in the experiment.
+	- The statistical test used must be appropriate to the levels of measurement of the data.
+		- In fact, the levels of measurement of the data dictates the type of statistical test that must be used.
+2. State your hypothesis.
+	- The research hypothesis, as opposed to the null hypothesis, states that differences among groups is statistically significant, implying a relationship between variables.
+	- A one-tail test, as opposed to a two-tail test, can be used when there is a direction to the relationship being tested.
+		- One-tail: "The higher someone's educational attainment is, the more money they make on a monthly basis."
+		- Two-tail: "Educational attainment affects how much a person makes on a monthly basis."
+3. Choose the appropriate statistical test and significance level.
+	- As stated previously, the levels of measurement of the data dictates the type of statistical test that must be used.
+4. Calculate the test statistic.
+5. Compare the computed value to the critical value.
+	- Critical value: the threshold of statistical significance
+	- The critical values can be obtained from existing tables for different types of formulas and different levels of significance.
+6. Make a decision about the hypothesis.
+	- If the computed value is higher than the critical value, then the relationship of the variables is considered to be significant.
+Thus, we "fail to reject" the null hypothesis.
+	- In the case where the computed value is less than the critical value, then the null hypothesis must be rejected.
+7. Make substantive sense of the decision.
+	- The goal of this step is to move past the numbers and to be able to draw a conclusion that actually makes use of the results of the experiment.
+	- A lot of relationships can be statistically significant, but some discoveries may not be useful or have very minimal impact.

+The three main formulas used when testing significance are the Chi-square, T, and F (ANOVA) formulas.
+They were briefly discussed, but I will be talking more about them in the entries for the future modules.